ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 - `rule change`: the change affects an existing set of rules, such as the [Ranking Criteria](/wiki/Ranking_Criteria), and needs to be reviewed by the area's owner
 - `blocked`: the change has issues which must be resolved before proceeding, or depends on another issue which must be resolved first
-- `needs native review`: the translation needs to be checked by a person fluent in the respective language.
-Alternatively, during the merge process it means that no such review took place
+- `needs native review`: the translation needs to be checked by a person fluent in the respective language; alternatively, during the merge process it means that no such review took place
-- `needs rebase`: the pull request has too many small unstructured commits, which need to be rebased and worded in a better way
+- `needs rebase`: the pull request has too many small unstructured commits, which need to be rebased and worded in a better way; this is usually done by the maintainers right before the merge

 ### Links and redirects